-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency U Weekly □ 100% Review Operating Agency Monthly Less than 100% Review □ Sub-State Entity Quarterly Representative Sample

-Confidence Interval = 95% confidence level with a +/- 5% margin of error.
-Coordinator (QCC) Team within DDA Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency U Weekly □ 100% Review Operating Agency □ Monthly Less than 100% Review □ Sub-State Entity Quarterly ★ Representative Sample Confidence Interval = 95% confidence level with a +/- 5% margin of error.
+Other Specify: Quality Compliance Coordinator (QCC) Team within DDA Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency

 Operating Agency □ {Monthly}

 Sub-State Entity Quarterly

+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-Other Specify: 🔀 Annually
+Other Specify: Annually

-\Box Continuously and Ongoing
+\square Continuously and Ongoing

 Other Specify:

-Frequency of data aggregation and analysis (check each that applies):

-D.a.6: # & % of waiver participants or family members reporting through NCI surveys that they are involved in creation of their waiver participant's PCSP N = # of waiver participants or family members reporting through NCI surveys that they are involved in creation of their waiver participant's PCSP D = All wvr participants or wvr participant family members responding to NCI survey reviewed
+D.a.6: The number and percent of waiver participants reporting through NCI surveys that they and people they invited are involved in the creation of their personcentered service plan (PCSP).
+N = Number of waiver participants reporting through NCI surveys that they and people they invited are involved in creation of their PCSP.
+D = All waiver participants responding to NCI survey reviewed.